ibexa/documentation-developer/docs/guide/controllers.md

 #### `controller`

-Three Controller Actions are available, each for a different type of search:
+Four Controller actions are available:

 - `locationQueryAction` runs a Location Search
 - `contentQueryAction` runs a Content Search
 - `contentInfoQueryAction` runs a Content Info search
+- `pagingQueryAction` returns a `pagerFanta` object and can be used to quickly [paginate query results](#paginating-with-querytypes)

 See the [Search](search.md) documentation page for more details about different types of search.